 Many stretches of lonely road feature a tale or two about a phantom hitchhiker.
-A driver stops to pick up a stranger, often a young woman, who then vanishes from the back of the car.
+They’re always eerily similar in structure.
+A driver stops to pick up a stranger, often a young woman.
+During the journey, she vanishes from the back of the car.

 The urban legend about London’s Blackwall Tunnel relocates the story from a lonely country road to a road tunnel beneath the Thames.
 And there’s one other crucial difference.

 So let’s see if we can find out a bit more about this spectral passenger.
 As always, hit ‘play’ to listen to the episode or keep reading!

 The Blackwall Tunnel runs under the River Thames to connect Greenwich and Tower Hamlets.
 I lost count of the number of times I heard reports of heavy or delayed traffic there on the morning news when I lived in London.

 Two Blackwall Tunnels run under the Thames.
 The original tunnel dates to 1897, designed to improve trade in the East End.

 But it became apparent by the 1930s that one tunnel couldn’t handle the traffic demands.
 In 1967, a second tunnel opened to alleviate congestion.
 In previous decades, pedestrians, drivers and cyclists all used the tunnels.
 Now, it’s just vehicles.

 The main tale of the phantom hitchhiker seems to date to 1972.

 A motorcyclist spotted a hitchhiker at the southern entrance to the northbound tunnel.
 The motorcyclist stopped to pick him up and the hitchhiker gave an address in Leigh-on-Sea, Essex.